Catalyst Acceleration for Gradient-Based Non-Convex Optimization: Applications to Existing Algorithms

 \section{Applications to Existing Algorithms}

 We now show how to accelerate existing algorithms $\mathcal{M}$ and compare the convergence guaranties before and after~\autonewalgo.
-In particular, we focus on the gradient descent algorithm and on the incremental methods SAGA and SVRG.
+In particular, we focus on the gradient descent algorithm, randomized coordinate descent, and on the incremental methods SAGA and SVRG.
 For all the algorithms considered, we state the convergence guaranties in terms of the \emph{total number of iterations} (in expectation, if appropriate) to reach an accuracy of $\varepsilon$; in the convex setting, the accuracy is stated in terms of functional error, $f(x) - \inf f < \varepsilon$ and in the nonconvex setting, the appropriate measure is stationarity, namely $\text{dist}(0,\partial f(x)) < \varepsilon$.
 All the algorithms considered have formulations for the composite setting with analogous convergence rates.
-Table~\ref{tbl: exist_alg_conv_rates_main} presents convergence rates for SAGA \cite{saga}, (prox) SVRG \cite{proxsvrg}, and gradient descent (FG).